ccqpein/supervisor-rs/README.md

 - [ ] ~~compress log file when log file become huge~~
 - [x] client should talk with server's side supervisor-rs
 - [ ] help command
+- [ ] server/client should talk to each other (maybe not too much)
+- [ ] server should has check feature and can return check result to client

 Compress log file maybe not good ideas, change running processing's file handle is too much work for `supervisor-rs`.